WATCH: Rand trades flat overnight | IOL Business Report

-JOHANNESBURG - The rand remained subdued during the European session on Thursday as sentiment was hit by geopolitical developments and uncertainty regarding the outlook for global trade according to NKC Research.
+JOHANNESBURG - The rand traded on a firmer footing during the European session, although traders await today’s Fed meeting for directional guidance according to NKC Research.

-An attack on oil tankers in the Gulf of Oman, raised concerns over disruptions to crude flow through a key global shipping route.
-Meanwhile, weak domestic data releases weighed on the local unit, while an investigation into President Ramaphosa’s campaign donations for the 2017 ANC leadership race unnerved investors.
-At the close of local trade, the rand quoted 0.2 percent stronger at R14.88/$, after trading in range of R14.82/$ - R14.93/$.
+US policymakers are set to convene this evening, with our expectation for a maintenance of the current stance.
+We expect one rate cut this year of 25 bps, preponed from March 2020 to December 2019.
+In turn, we expect that local monetary authorities will cut the repo rate next semester by 25 bps, although the probability of a 50-bps cut has increased.
+At the close of local trade, the rand quoted 2.0 percent stronger at R14.51/$, after trading in range of R14.50/$ - R14.82/$.
 The rand traded flat overnight.
-Expected range today R14.75/$ - R15.05/$.
+Expected range today R14.40/$ - R14.65/$.

 South African bourse